Advancement and the Arts Graduate Internship Program

 - Ability to work as part of a team

 - Understand and interpret government documents/policies in relation to a public institution

 Interns are expected to complete 300 hours by the end of the semester, which is around 20 hours per week in the fall/spring.
-Due to the ongoing COVID-19 pandemic, this internship is currently online with the option for some in-person/hands-on learning.
+This internship is currently in-person and on-site.